WolfgangBischoff/Ceres/Documents/Notes.md

-### Lore & World

-Lore (Info not related to Plot, History, descriptions)
+### Lore & World (Info not related to Plot, History, descriptions)
-    Third Class
+##### General
-        => Earth damaged, people want to live in space and station, Ceres is base for asteriod belt mining
+- Earth damaged, people want to live in space and station, Ceres is base for asteriod belt mining
-            - Private Company build Station, Earth law doesnt apply, Earth Gov am Gängelband => Subscriptions to benefits like housing, food and air => Dwarf planet Ceres, Water colony with science and mining; can travel to asteriods; Vanguard of Humankind in private ownership (CereX company)
+    - Private Company build Station, Earth law doesnt apply, Earth Gov am Gängelband
+    - Free trade and frequent new faces from mining ships
+- Subscriptions to benefits like housing, food and air
-        => Board time / Ceres Time (9h 4min per day) connection affects world (year 4,605 years)
+- Board time / Ceres Time (9h 4min per day) connection affects world (year 4,605 years)
-        => Society changes, very liberal.
+- Society changes, very liberal.
 Open Sex at Clubs, man/women not important, just prefered position, no classic partnerships
+- People are created by bioengeneering, sexuality is fluent
+- Children usually designed, just Ökos take old way
-        => drugs are normal
+- drugs are normal
-        => home-delivery of goods is standard, maybe stealing?
+- home-delivery of goods is standard, maybe stealing?
-        => arguments for human body
-        => Children usually designed, just Ökos take old way
+- biotechnology is advanced: Materials (green) for goods, human genes optimmized

-    Ceres
+##### Ceres
 - Ceres Base gets energy and water from old colony ship, which works automated;
-        - The Colony Ship has no air life systems, but in secret workers life there under bad conditions,
-                - need air masks all day, union knows about
-                - workers are dept slaves from cryo capsules
+- The Colony Ship has no air life systems, but in secret workers life there under bad conditions (air masks all day, dept slaves from cryo capsules)
 - The trade hub contains a space elevator and in secret luxury apartements
 - There are water and mineral resource fields near cryo vulcanos + other asteriods
 - Resources very limited, nearly autarc; cheap drones with oxygen fuel can sent back resources, but oxygen is rare;
-            goods from earth must be sent to space, expensive, from ceres weight is not a problem
+-   goods from earth must be sent to space, expensive, from ceres weight is not a problem

 => Vielleciht auch unabhängige Systeme.
 Besiegte Firmen geben nur Bereiche frei, aber Verbesserungen individuell
        - Food/Water Supplies Company (Erster Gegner; Stolen Knowledge / Algae)